How Can You Tithe When You Are Broke?

 A key thing to remember is that it is ultimately HIS money, and He asks you to be faithful with what He’s given you.

-If you can’t be faithful with the little things (or be faithful while you are broke), then you cannot be trusted with more.
+If you can’t be faithful with the little things (tithe when you are broke), then you cannot be trusted with more.

 Luke 16:10 says, “He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much.”